 We are addressing these issues with the I-205 Improvements Project, which is part of a regional Comprehensive Congestion Management and Mobility Plan through ODOT’s Urban Mobility Office.
 The I-205 Improvements Project is intended to reduce congestion and crashes, while also making travel times shorter and more predictable.
 Project improvements will also allow I-205 to remain open and passable following a major earthquake.

-We are constructing the project in phases, with the first phase (Phase 1A) beginning in spring of 2022.
+We are constructing the project in phases, with the first phase (Phase 1A) beginning in late spring/early summer of 2022.

 Earthquake-ready improvements to the Abernethy Bridge.

 Removing the current I-205 northbound on-ramp from OR 43 and replacing it with a roundabout.